-For every person I meet regularly, I create two Google Docs: a shared meeting doc, and a private “person log”.
+For every person I meet, I have two Google Docs: a shared meeting doc, and a private “person log”.

-The meeting doc is shared with the person, and contains our agenda and relevant notes.
+The [meeting doc](https://docs.google.com/document/d/1oyVkqUyUpl2vkD7tnzr9RyZyjlyqWNd_vko3lIr0-ag/edit?tab=t.0) is shared with the attendee, and contains the following tabs:

 ```